kstrafe/private-music-player/README.md

 Are music streaming services letting you down?
 Now you can now run your very own private music streaming server!

+No major dependencies.
+No database.
+Just linux (it might work on others platforms but haven't tested).

 # Getting Started #

 1. Clone this repository: `git clone github.com/kstrafe/private-music-player`